Full microcement kit for completing a microcement table top or other microcement furniture to a professional standard.

 Once the MicroDur Base is applied and you’ve given it time to dry, you’ll be applying the MicroDur Medium.
 MicroDur Medium has similar attributes to MicroDur Base, with a working time of around 3 hours, yet it contains a medium sized aggregate, this makes it smoother whilst retaining a superb compressive strength.
 Plus, you’ll find it’s extremely resilient, so you can take your time getting the perfect finish.

-Once 2 coats of MicroDur Medium are complete and the microcement has had time to dry, you’ll be sealing it with Cemher’s premium water resistant, acrylic based pre-sealer, HydroPrimer.
-When applied correctly, HydroPrimer will deeply penetrate the microcement giving it an almost impenetrable resistance to moisture.
+Once 2 coats of MicroDur Medium are complete and the microcement has had time to dry, you’ll be sealing it with one of Cemher’s premium sealer systems.

 |Consumption per 10m2|